DORA Implementation and Cyber Resilience

 Risk Management

-Xygeni’s inventory tool enhances risk management by providing a dynamic and detailed inventory system for the entire SDLC ecosystem, including software assets and infrastructure.
-This system organizes assets by type, ownership, and purpose, creating a structured overview of the SDLC environment.
+Xygeni’s inventory tool significantly enhances risk management by providing a dynamic and detailed inventory system for the entire SDLC ecosystem, including software assets and infrastructure.
+Moreover, this system organizes assets by type, ownership, and purpose, thereby creating a structured overview of the SDLC environment.

 Anomalous Behavior Detection

 Xygeni’s Anomaly Detection mechanism supports DORA’s objectives by offering real-time detection capabilities, comprehensive monitoring, and incident documentation.
-This ensures continuous surveillance over the IT environment for software development, identifying suspicious activities that deviate from normal patterns.
+Consequently, this ensures continuous surveillance over the IT environment for software development.
+Furthermore, it identifies suspicious activities that deviate from normal patterns.

 Incident Management